MicrosoftDocs/cloud-adoption-framework/docs/scenarios/azure-vmware/networking-hubspoke.md

 # Enable connectively from Azure VMware Solution
 ## Introduction
-In this design pattern, traffic has a dedicated path over the Microsoft backbone from the on-premises datacenter to the Azure VMware Solution (AVS) private cloud via the Expressroute Global Reach, a mechanism that supplies a direct path between the customer managed and the AVS dedicated Expressroute circuits.
-The private cloud also has a separate, isolated breakout from the NSX Edge to the internet so that this traffic doesn't traverse over the Expressroute.
+In this design pattern, traffic has a dedicated path over the Microsoft backbone from the on-premises datacenter to the Azure VMware Solution (AVS) private cloud.
+This is through the Expressroute Global Reach, a mechanism that supplies a direct path between the customer managed which can then connect to the AVS-dedicated Expressroute circuits.
+The private cloud also has a separate, isolated breakout from the NSX Edge to the internet so that this traffic does not traverse over the Expressroute.

 [![Azure VMware Solution with Global Reach to On-premises and separate breakout for the internet with AVS Public IP](./media/publicip2.png)](./media/publicip2.png)